Basic SEO techniques to use in your projectEdit on GitHub

 Name, image, and product wrapper

 Applying the basic SEO techniques in your project

-For details on how to apply the basic SEO techniques in your project, see Basic SEO techniques integration guide.
+For details about applying the basic SEO techniques in your project, see Basic SEO techniques integration guide.

 For submitting the form